Those of us who parent teenagers know they will encounter lots of issues on their way to being ‘grown up’.

 Some teenagers who have had early sexual experience wouldn’t have done things differently, but many say they wished they had waited.
 They felt pushed into having sex because their friends said they should; they felt they were missing out on something ‘everyone else’ was doing.

 The consequences of early sexual experience can be devastating – and can lead to intense feelings of guilt and shame which, in turn, can lead to loss of self-esteem.
-It can also result in an unwanted pregnancy or a sexually transmitted infection (chlamydia is one of the most common sexually transmitted infection and can lead to infertility).
+It can also result in an unwanted pregnancy or a sexually transmitted infection (chlamydia is one of the most common sexually transmitted infection).

 So, what can parents do to help?